ignitionrobotics/ign-omni/tutorials/05_hybrid_simulation.md

 # Hybrid simulation

 This demo explains how to use the hybrid simulation.
-The concept of Hybrid simulation is defined as: *A user can separate their simulation workload between Ignition and Isaac Sim, with both systems running in parallel.
-For example, sensors can be handled by Isaac Sim, with rendering handled by Ignition, or vice versa.*
+The concept of Hybrid simulation is defined as: *A user can separate their simulation workload between gz and Isaac Sim, with both systems running in parallel.
+For example, sensors can be handled by Isaac Sim, with rendering handled by gz, or vice versa.*

 We can define more tangible examples, we can use some of the ROS frameworks such as the Nav stack or Moveit to use the ROS data from both simulators.
 For example:

- - Moveit: We can simulate in Ignition the joints of an articulated arm (sensing the data from the joints and sending commands to the joints) and in Isaac Sim we can simulate a camera attached to the robot or looking at the scene.
+ - Moveit: We can simulate in gz the joints of an articulated arm (sensing the data from the joints and sending commands to the joints) and in Isaac Sim we can simulate a camera attached to the robot or looking at the scene.
- - Nav stack: We can simulate in Ignition the diff drive controller and simulate all the sensors in Isaac Sim (Lidar, cameras, etc).
+ - Nav stack: We can simulate in gz the diff drive controller and simulate all the sensors in Isaac Sim (Lidar, cameras, etc).

 The possibilities are huge you just need to configure your on setup.
 In the following image is explained how the hybrid simulation works.